-- (a) As at May 31, 2014 the quoted market value of the 3,500,000 Hansa common shares was \$105,000 (2013 \$105,000). - (b) As at May 31, 2014 the quoted market value of the 75,000 Tumi common shares was \$10,875 (2013 \$9,750). - (c) In March 2014 the Company disposed of exploration data previously developed by the Company to Thomson for 600,000 Thomson common shares.
+(a) The carrying values of the investments were determined using quoted market values.

+(b) In March 2014 the Company disposed of exploration data previously developed by the Company to Thomson for 600,000 Thomson common shares.
 The estimated value of the Thomson common shares on disposition was \$16,603, and was accounted for as a credit to general exploration expenses.
-As at May 31, 2014 the quoted market value of the Thomson shares was \$8,919.